 According to a study, Bifidobacterium lactis improves stool consistency and stool frequency.
 It is further also effective in treating irritable bowel syndrome even though the exact strains and species are not specified yet.

 It is quite fascinating that probiotics can even influence longevity and aging.
-This is because resilience and equilibrium of the gut microbiome are quite important when considering aging and health in general.
-Find out more about how to age well with this nine scientific tips for healthy aging.
+This is because the resilience and equilibrium of the gut microbiome are quite important when considering aging and health in general.
+Find out more about how to age well with these nine scientific tips for healthy aging.

 It seems that animals can also benefit from probiotics, as it has been proven to be successful in treating inflammatory bowel disease and gastroenteritis in cats and dogs.
-It seems that gut health is just as important to our pets than it is for us.
-It has also been shown that gut microbiomes becomes more stabilized when treating dogs that suffer from infectious diarrhea with probiotics.
+It seems that gut health is just as important to our pets as it is for us.
+It has also been shown that gut microbiomes become more stabilized when treating dogs that suffer from infectious diarrhea with probiotics.

 Are There Any Downsides?